microsoft/QuantumKatas/README.md

 #### Miscellaneous

 * **[BB84 protocol](./KeyDistribution_BB84/)**.
-  Learn about the BB84 key distribution algorithm.
+  Implement the BB84 key distribution algorithm.
 * **[Phase estimation](./PhaseEstimation/)**.
-  Learn about Phase estimation algorithms.
+  Learn about phase estimation algorithms.
 * **[Bit-flip error correcting code](./QEC_BitFlipCode/)**.
   Learn about a 3-qubit error correcting code for protecting against bit-flip errors.
 * **[Ripple-carry adder](./RippleCarryAdder/)**.
-  Learn how to build a ripple-carry adder on a quantum computer.
+  Build a ripple-carry adder on a quantum computer.
 * **[Unitary Patterns*](./UnitaryPatterns/)**.
-  Learn about implementing unitaries with matrices that follow certain patterns of zero and non-zero elements.
+  Learn to implement unitaries with matrices that follow certain patterns of zero and non-zero elements.

-## Run the katas and tutorials as Jupyter Notebooks <a name="run-as-notebook" /> ##
+## Run the katas and tutorials online <a name="run-as-notebook" /> ##

 The Quantum Katas are now available as Jupyter Notebooks!
-See [index.ipynb](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/master?filepath=index.ipynb) for the list of all katas, tutorial notebooks, and instructions to run them online.
+See [index.ipynb](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/master?filepath=index.ipynb) for the list of all katas and tutorials, and instructions to run them online.

 ## Run katas locally <a name="kata-locally" /> ##

-To use the Quantum Katas locally, first install the [Quantum Development Kit](https://docs.microsoft.com/quantum), available for Windows 10, macOS, and Linux.
+To use the Quantum Katas locally, you'll need the [Quantum Development Kit](https://docs.microsoft.com/quantum), available for Windows 10, macOS, and Linux.
 If you don't already have the Quantum Development Kit installed, see [install guide for the Quantum Development Kit](https://docs.microsoft.com/quantum/install-guide/).

 For a quick Q# programming language reference sheet, see [Q# Language Quick Reference](./quickref/qsharp-quick-reference.pdf).